DoTheEvo/selfhosted-apps-docker/wireguard/readme.md

 AllowedIPs = 10.200.200.3/32
 ```

-This configuration when run creates a new network interface on the machine.
+This configuration when run creates a new `wg0` network interface on the machine.

+**[Interface]** - section defining `wg0` wireguard interface
-* PrivateKey - the key that was generated, will be used to encrypt traffic
+* **PrivateKey** - the key that was generated, identifies the server,
+  will be used to encrypt packets
-* \# PublicKey - just a note, what is the public key of the private key
+* **\# PublicKey** - just a note, what is the public key of the private key
-* Address - IP address on the created wireguard interface network,
+* **Address** - IP address on the created wg0 network interface,
   `/24` defines its mask as `255.255.255.0`
-* ListenPort - port
+* **ListenPort** - port on which wireguard connects to the internet, using UDP protocol
-* PostUp/PostDown - define what should be done after interface is turned on and off
+* **PostUp/PostDown** - section where one can define what should be done after
-  in this case  firewall rules to let traffic through,
-  only ipv4 in this setup
+  the interface is turned on or off.<br>
+  In this case forwarding traffic across the tunnel and enabling NAT for interface `enp0s25`
+  which you want to replace with your own<br>
+  This setup ipv4 only

-* [Peer] - section defining a peer, its public key
+**[Peer]** - section defining a peers
-* AllowedIPs -
+* **PublicKey** - public key of the peer
+* **AllowedIPs** - IP addresses that you want to reach at the other end of the tunnel.<br>
+  When `wg-quick` is run with these defined, a route is added in to the network stack
+  that makes sure that if something wants IP address defined here, it is send to `wg0`.<br>
+  Two peers can not have same IP set in there.<br>
+  In this case we want to define only single IP of the client as being accessible, allowed through.

 ### Start and enable the service